FlineDev/BartyCrouch/README.md

 ## Contributing

 Contributions are welcome.
-Please just open an Issue on GitHub to discuss a point or request a feature there or send a Pull Request with your suggestion.
-Please also make sure to write tests for your changes in order to make sure they don't break in the future.
-Please note that there is a framework target within the project alongside the command line utility target to make testing easier.
+Please just **open an Issue** on GitHub to discuss a point or request a feature there or **send a Pull Request** with your suggestion.

+When sending a pull request please also make sure to:
+- **write tests for your changes** in order to make sure they don't break in the future
+- follow the same syntax and semantic in your **commit messages** (see rationale [here](http://chris.beams.io/posts/git-commit/))

+Note that there is a framework target within the project to make testing easier.

 ## License